History of WGM

 The Women Golfers’ Museum (WGM) has been in existence since 1938, when a group of golfers at the Veteran Ladies Golf Association dinner suggested that it would be a good idea to establish a museum “for collecting and exhibiting objects relating to the origin and growth of women's golf.”

-Issette Miller (nee Pearson), the founder and first secretary of the LGU, was appointed President, and her deputy, Mabel Stringer, the founder of the VLGA, was Chairman, with several famous lady golfers of the time, including Doris Chambers and Cecil Leitch on the committee.
+Issette Miller (nee Pearson), one of the founders and first secretary of the LGU, was appointed President, and her deputy, Mabel Stringer, the founder of the VLGA, was Chairman, with several famous lady golfers of the time, including Doris Chambers and Cecil Leitch on the committee.
 Many golfers donated items for display, and the museum built up a sizeable collection of clubs, balls, costumes, trophies, prizes, medals, books, photographs, pictures, albums and scrapbooks.

 The original museum was housed in the Lady Golfers’ Club in London, and survived the war intact.
 London Clubs were not so popular in the fifties and sixties and several closed down including the Lady Golfers’ Club.
 The collection moved from place to place, and after a brief sojourn in the offices of Colgate-Palmolive, it eventually ended up in the National Museum of Antiquities in Edinburgh in the early 1980’s.
 Those who visited will remember the costumes, and in particular the outfit worn by Gloria Minoprio who shocked the golfing world by wearing trousers.